Discover Blue Ridge Mountain Heritage & Culture

 Next, head to Booker T. Washington National Monument, the site commemorating the birthplace of America’s most prominent African American educator and orator of the late nineteenth and twentieth centuries.

 Later, grab tickets and a cozy seat amid the intimate setting of the Harvester Performance Center, located in the heart of historic downtown Rocky Mount.
-The new mid-size music venue along Franklin Street officially opened its doors on April 11, 2014, the venue showcases live performances from a variety of genres.
-The Harvester, a $2.7 million venue, offers over 175 shows annually from national and international touring acts.
-It’s state-of-the-art audio, lighting and video systems make every show the best concert experience.
+The new mid-size music venue along Franklin Street officially opened its doors on April 11, 2014, hosting over 175 shows annually from comedy to country, bluegrass to blues, reggae to rock, and more!
+Shows feature an impressive list of entertainers – from world-class artists to local rising stars.
+It’s state-of-the-art audio, lighting and video systems make every show an unforgettable experience.